All online business owners and SEO agencies want to rank on Google.

 Now To Start Researching…

 Make a list of at least 10 possible keywords.
-I would suggest using long or medium term.
+I would suggest using a long or medium term.
+You can take help of any keyword research tool.

 After you make your list, plug the keywords into Google keyword planner to find some alternatives – for free.